 If the WiFi is not connected to your smart TV.
 This means there is a problem with the wireless connectivity.
 However, you can still connect your smart TV to the internet via Ethernet.

-Take an ethernet cable and then connect both ends on the smart TV and router respectively.
+Take an ethernet cable and then connect both ends of the smart TV and router respectively.
 Now, check If the light is blinking on the ethernet port.
 The light blinking indicates the ethernet has successfully connected.

 Method 10: Factory Reset your Smart TV

-Factory reset is the process of returning the smart TV to factory default settings.
+Factory reset is the process of returning the smart TV to the factory default settings.
 In addition, if the WiFi is not connecting to the smart TV.
 This means there could be some sort of glitch on the smart TV.